Comparative Expressivity for Structured Argumentation Frameworks with Uncertain Rules and Premises: ASPIC Frameworks with Uncertain Components

 \item $\namefun:\rulset_d \to \lanset$ is a partial naming function for defeasible rules. \item $\kb \subseteq \lanset$ is a knowledge base which comes split into two disjoint subsets $\kb_n$ (axioms) and $\kb_p$ (ordinary premises). \end{itemize} \end{definition}

 \begin{definition}

-The set of \textbf{arguments of a given argumentation theory} $\at=\unravelat$, noted $\args(\unravelat)$ is defined inductively.
+The set of \textbf{arguments of a given argumentation theory} $\at=\unravelat$, denoted $\args(\unravelat)$, is defined inductively.
 Together with the notion of argument, we define some auxiliary functions: $\sub(\cdot)$ (returns the \textbf{subarguments} of an argument), $\prem(\cdot)$ (returns the \textbf{premises} of an argument), $\conc(\cdot)$ (returns the \textbf{conclusion} of an argument), and $\ftoprule(\cdot)$ (returns the \textbf{last rule} employed in the construction of an argument).
-We establish that $A \in \args(\unravelat)$ iff $A$ is any finite expression satisfying one of the following clauses:
+We establish that $A \in \args(\unravelat)$ iff $A$ is any finite expression built by the application of the following conditions: